Bookshelf

 The bookshelf index

 /bookshelf/ renders all entries grouped by category, alphabetically within each group.
-Readers can filter by tag or category using the client-side filter — no page reload required.
+Readers can filter by tag using the client-side filter — no page reload required.

 Creating a new category

 Categories are free-form strings.
-Add a new category value in the data file and it automatically becomes a filter option on the next build.
+Add a new category value in any Markdown file and it automatically becomes a heading on the next build.
 There is no separate category registration step.

 What to do next